-This book provides programming information for the CICSPlex® System Manager (CICSPlex SM) element of CICS® Transaction Server for z/OS® Version 2 Release 1.
-It describes how to use the application programming interface (API) to access CICSPlex SM data and services.
+This manual provides programming information for the CICSPlex[®] System Manager (CICSPlex SM) element of CICS[®] Transaction Server for z/OS[®] Version 4 Release 1.
+You can use the application programming interface (API) to access CICSPlex SM data and services.

 Who this book is for